 To start off with: After completing Te Araroa and numerous hikes across Switzerland in sandals, I'd consider myself as a fairly seasoned sandal hiker.
 It was also during these hikes, where I recognized the benefits of walking in sandals.
 Most of these hikes I completed with Luna Sandals.
 For this trip however, I decided to try the competing product of Bedrock, the so-called Cairn, a fairly sturdy sandal compared to the Lunas.

 Like with every piece of gear there are pros and cons.
 Compared to trail running shoes or hiking boots, sandals are easy to put on, they dry quickly and the feet are hardly ever sweaty or smelly.
 Blisters are very rare and the the feeling of my feet being wedged is non-existent .

-While preparing for my Scotland trip I read many reports about mud respectively boggy sections, which would speak for trail runners.
-However, roughly the same amount of reports mentioned all the river crossings, where sandals would be favorable.
+While preparing my Scotland trip, I read many reports about mud respectively boggy sections, which would speak for trail runners.
+However, the same amount reports mentioned all the river crossings, where sandals would be favorable.
 Not an easy decision at all.
 In the end I obviously opted for sandals but carried my old, worn trail runners as a back-up.

 Neither did I get any blisters nor other injuries.
-Waking up in the morning, knowing I don't have to put on soaked shoes is a big relief, too.
+Waking up in the morning, knowing I don't have to put on soaked, smelly shoes was a big relief, too.
 However, it took me a bit by surprise, how cold the temperature was.
 More than once I woke up to some morning frost.
 Even with socks, it got uncomfortably cold down there.
 Nevertheless: despite the cold and mud, I'd definitively walk the trail again in sandals.